-According to Kartina et al. (2020), the prevalence of asthma worldwide is predicted to increase by 400 million in 2025.
-Meanwhile, in Indonesia, Asthma is one of the ten most extensive diseases in Indonesia.
-(Djamil et al., 2020).
+According to Kartina et al. (2020) (11), the prevalence of Asthma worldwide is predicted to increase by 400 million in 2025.
+Meanwhile, in Indonesia, Asthma is one of the ten most extensive diseases in Indonesia (2).
 Asthma requires good management.
-During the COVID-19 pandemic, asthmatics were afraid to have regular check-ups in the hospital for fear of contracting it 12.
-Family involvement and support are essential in the care of asthma patients during the Covid-19 pandemic.
-Family support helps clients make asthma care decisions during the Covid-19 pandemic 13,14.
-This study aims to explain the family's experience in asthma care during the Covid-19 pandemic.
+Fear of contracting Covid-19 has reduced asthmatics from accessing immediate care and increased adherence to control medications (12).
+Family involvement and support is an essential factor in the care of asthma patients during the Covid-19 pandemic.
+Family support helps clients make asthma care decisions during the Covid-19 pandemic (13,14).
+This study aims to explain the family experience in providing Asthma care during the Covid-19 pandemic.

-Material and Method
+2. Material and Method

-This research design is a qualitative study with a content analysis approach.
-Participants in this study were three families in rural Indonesia caring for one of their family members with asthma.
-Participants were divided into three criteria based on the age of people with asthma, namely: respondents aged 5-11 years (children), respondents aged 26-50 years (adults), and respondents aged ≥ 56 (elderly).
+The design of this research is a qualitative study with a content analysis approach.
+Participants in this study were three families in rural Indonesia who care for, or one of their family members has Asthma.
+Participants were divided into three criteria based on the age of people with Asthma, namely: respondents aged 5-11 years (children), respondents aged 26-50 years (adults), and respondents aged \geq 56 (elderly).
 A purposive sampling technique was used in starting the interview.
-Data was collected using semi-structured interviews that focused on respondents with asthma and their families.
+Data was collected using semi-structured interviews that focused on respondents with Asthma and their families.
 The time used for the interview is 45-60 minutes.
 Some questions include: How do you carry out the effect of asthma recurrence on the activities?
-What are you doing to prevent the recurrence of asthma you suffered during the Covid-19 pandemic?
+What are you doing to prevent asthma recurrence that you suffered during the Covid-19 pandemic?
 Data analysis was carried out simultaneously with data collection.
-Data analysis was carried out with a content analysis approach, including (1) transcripts of data from the interview results, (2) reading the entire script to get a comprehensive understanding of the content and determining the central unit and code, (3) abstracting the main unit and code, (4) unit classification and the same main code in a more general category, (5) determine the main theme15.
+Data analysis was carried out with a content analysis approach including (1) transcripts of data from the interview results, (2) reading the entire script to get a comprehensive understanding of the content and determining the main unit and code, (3) abstracting the main unit and code, (4) unit classification and the same main code in a more general category, (5) determine the main theme (15).

-Result
+3. Result

+3.1.
 General participant information

-The first participant is the mother of child A (8 years), who has had asthma for almost two years.
-Participants were both Mrs. S (47 years), who had suffered from asthma for 30 years since he was in high school (teenager).
-The third participant Mr. J (75 years), had asthma for four months; apart from Asthma, Mr. J also suffered from heart disease, namely cardiomegaly, for almost one year.
+The first participant is the mother of child A (8 years), who has had Asthma for almost two years.
+Participants both Mrs. S (47 years), who suffered from Asthma for 30 years since he was in high school (teenager).
+The third participant Mr. J (75 years), had Asthma for four months; apart from Asthma, Mr. J also suffered from heart disease, namely cardiomegaly, for almost one year.

-The results of the study found three main themes: family burdened and disrupted activities when asthma relapsed, use a mask / keep your stamina/mind relaxed/stay away from the crowd as an effort to prevent asthma during the Covid-19 pandemic, pharmacological and non-pharmacological treatments carried out by families during the Covid-pandemic.
-19 (table 1).
+The results of the study found three main themes, namely: family burdened and disrupted activities when Asthma relapsed, use a mask / keep your stamina/mind relaxed/stay away from the crowd as an effort to prevent Asthma during the Covid-19 pandemic, pharmacological and non-pharmacological treatments carried out by families during the pandemic Covid-19 (table 1).

+3.2.
 The family is burdened, and the client's activities are disrupted

-The theme of the family feeling burdened and the client's activity disrupted when Astma's disease recurs constructed from a family that feels burdened, such as being tortured by difficult conditions when the client experiences a recurrence.
+The theme of the family feeling burdened and the client's activity disrupted when Astma's disease recurs is constructed from a family that feels burdened, such as being tortured by difficult conditions when the client experiences a recurrence.